TLeonBrown/NYS-Census-Data-Dashboard/README.md

 **INSTALLATION**

 Download or clone the git repository.
-In order to view the dashboard, open up a terminal in the root directory and execute the command `http-server -c-1`.
+In order to view the dashboard, open up a terminal in the root directory and install a node.js http server via the command `npm install --global http-server`.
+After installation of the server has finished, execute the command `http-server -c-1`.
 Then, open up an internet browser (preferably Chrome or Firefox) and navigate to `http://127.0.0.1:8080`.

+Node.js http server: https://www.npmjs.com/package/http-server

 **FEEDBACK**